stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 ### Interviews

 Applying for a job involves being asked technical questions - on the phone or Skype.
 For software engineering it involves both conceptual and whiteboard coding; for data science it may vary.
-In any case:
+In any case, look at:

 * [Data Science Interviews - Trey Causey](http://treycausey.com/data_science_interviews.html)

-If you need learn basic algorithms and data structures, I recommend:
+If you need learn basic algorithms and data structures, I recommend this classical book:

 * [Cormen et al, Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms)

 If you get no technical questions, it may be a red flag.
-If you get only software engineering questions, it may be a sign that they hire a programmer, not - a data scientist (no matter what they job calling says).
+If you get only software engineering questions, it may be a sign that they want to hire a programmer, not - a data scientist (no matter what their job calling says);
-Given you background you want to be a Type A Data scientist, according to [this taxonomy](https://www.quora.com/What-is-a-data-scientist-3/answer/Michael-Hochster).
+and iven you background you want to be a Type A Data scientist, according to [this taxonomy](https://www.quora.com/What-is-a-data-scientist-3/answer/Michael-Hochster).

 ## Programming languages